YOTOV-LIMITED/support/site/docs.md

     <div class="column eleven wide spacing">
       <div>
         <h1 id="overview"><a href="#overview" class="anchor">&infin;</a> Overview</h1>
         <p>Thank you for choosing Codecov.
-We work hard to provide a powerful solution to help your team test analyze coverage reports.</p>
+We work hard to provide a powerful solution to help your team test !!!Please clarify. "test analyze" makes no sense to me!!! analyze coverage reports.</p>
       </div>
       <div class="ui more spacing divider"></div>
       <div>
         <h1 id="languages"><a href="#languages" class="anchor">&infin;</a> Languages</h1>
         <p>
-          Codecov supports all major languages and continues to add support for new languages with community support.
+          Codecov supports all major languages and continues to add new languages with community support.
 Thank you!
           We also support <b>multiple languages in a single repository</b> <a href="#multilingual">learn more here</a>.
         </p>
         <p>Click on your language to view a full repository example and documentation specifics.</p>